sOumallyaGit/Mood-Tracker/README.md

 <img width="1470" alt="Screenshot 2025-03-20 at 10 36 19 AM" src="https://github.com/user-attachments/assets/f5b9af45-67a4-4309-813f-81025e7cc2d4" />

--A bold header displaying the application name.
+- A bold header displaying the application name.

 + A dropdown menu for users to select their mood, accompanied by an emoji representation.